Mothering Support for caregivers living with Post Traumatic Stress

 I want you to know that you are not alone in what you are struggling with.
 I want you to know that you are not crazy or irrevocably broken.
 I want you to know your own strength.
 I want you to be able to identify when you are experiencing a trigger and be able to coach yourself through that moment with self compassion.
 I want you to start feeling again.
 Slowly and safely and a little bit at a time.
 I want you to find more joy in your days with your kids, more connection.
 I want you to be able to set boundaries, and to know when it is appropriate to set boundaries.
 I want you to feel connected to a wider community of survivors.
 I want you to know that although there is no end point, no magical final stage of recovery, that healing is possible.

-Together we will spend 4 weeks talking and writing about
+Together you and I will spend 4 weeks exploring:

 -identifying trauma triggers and trauma reactions